Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 • Receive a like-kind distribution of stock from the trust’s underlying investments

 It’s important to keep in mind that UITs are not guaranteed investments.
-So it’s possible that returns could be lower than expected or even negative if the trust fails to meet its objectives.
+So, it’s possible that returns could be lower than expected or even negative if the trust fails to meet its objectives.

 UIT vs. Mutual Fund

-As noted above, a mutual fund is a company that pools money from investors and invests them in securities.
+As noted, a mutual fund is a company that pools money from investors and invests them in securities.
 There are many different types of mutual funds, including but not limited to bond funds, stock funds, blended funds, target-date funds, and index funds.
 Some mutual funds can be actively managed while index funds follow a passive investing strategy.

 At first glance, a UIT and a mutual fund might seem like the same thing since they fall under the same investment company umbrella.
 And while they do have some features in common, there are other things that distinguish the two.